BitcoinDesign/Guide/guide/how-it-works/wallet-selector.md

 ### 1. Opening the default wallet

-A widely supported standard is [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki#Examples), which defines a URI scheme for passing bitcoin payment information to other applications.
+A widely supported standard is [BIP 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki#Examples) (also see [Payment request formats](/guide/how-it-works/payment-request-formats/#uniform-resource-identifier-uris-schemes)), which defines a URI scheme for passing bitcoin payment information to other applications.

 For example, clicking a link or button with the following URI is opened in the default bitcoin wallet (if there is one installed):
 `bitcoin:16AgmhoCVSJoGeEkERPdrsdvJG3RWmum6T`